 A steering committee was convened to prepare the fifth-year interim report to the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges (NEASC).
 The committee was led by Cidhinnia M. Torres Campos, PhD, director of accreditation and institutional assessment.
 Constituents from across campus were involved in drafting the final report submitted to the Commission.
 View the final report to NEASC.

-In December 2016, President Pantic received notice that the Commission on Institutions of Higher Education accepted the report and confirmed the comprehensive evaluation scheduled for fall 2021.
+In December 2016, then-President Pantic received notice that the Commission on Institutions of Higher Education accepted the report and confirmed the comprehensive evaluation scheduled for fall 2021.
 The letter was complimentary of the work that Wentworth had accomplished in the last 5 years.
 They also identified three areas of emphasis for our self-study report in preparation for the comprehensive visit.
 View the Commission’s response.